The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 In the selection process for admission of graduate students, constant efforts are made to identify and admit those students likely to succeed in completing all of the requirements for obtaining their graduate degree in Pharmacology and Toxicology.
 However, it is recognized that some students may not be successful in completing all of the requirements.

 Necessary attributes for receipt of a graduate degree include intellectual ability, as well as fundamental talent for research and the scholarly attributes necessary for integrity and proper motivation.
 A student may be dismissed from the program for academic failure, disciplinary reasons, or clearly demonstrated unsuitability for laboratory research.
-None of these criteria will be invoked without due deliberation by the GES, the Director Graduate Studies, the Department Chair, and if identified, the Thesis Advisor.
+None of these criteria will be invoked without due deliberation by the Graduate Committee, the Director Graduate Studies, the Department Chair, and if identified, the Thesis Advisor.
 Dismissal must be approved by a majority vote of the entire faculty of the Department of Pharmacology and Toxicology.

 The Graduate Education Subcommittee (GES) will review the progress of each student at the end of each semester.
 This review is designed to develop a program most suitable for each student and to advise the student of any deficiencies.